A World Without Thieves

 The film was released in Hong Kong with Cantonese dubbing provided by Lau for his own role, Anthony Wong for the role of Uncle Li, and Chapman To for the role of Sha Gen.

 The plot is centered on a naïve village boy who does not believe in the existence of thieves.
 Returning home on board a train with his savings, he soon becomes the target of many thieves.
-The film explores the theme of the fundamental human goodness and also addresses humorously the issue of rampant thievery on public transport in Mainland China.
+The film explores the theme of the fundamental human goodness and also addresses humorously the issue of thievery on public transport in Mainland China.

 Plot

 The story is set primarily on a train bound inland from Tibet.
 Sha Gen ("Dumbo" in the U.S. version, played by Wang Baoqiang), a naïve village boy working as construction worker in Tibet, was returning home to get married.
 Refusing to believe that thieves exist in the world, Sha Gen insists on carrying his five years of savings worth ¥60,000 ($8,400 USD) with him rather than use remittance.
 Sha Gen also brazenly shouts his earnings in a crowded street.
 As such, he has attracted the attention of Wang Bo (Andy Lau) and Wang Li (Rene Liu), who are lovers as well as highly skilled professional thieves.
 Wang Bo wants to steal the money as a last hit to end their career, but Wang Li, pregnant with their child and moved by Sha Gen's innocence, decides to protect the boy.

 The situation is further complicated when a small gang of thieves led by Hu Li (homophone of fox (狐狸 Húli) in Chinese), also known as Uncle Li (Ge You), boards the train.
 Uncle Li instructs his followers, among them Xiao Ye (Li Bingbing) and Four-Eyes (Gordon Lam), to refrain from doing a job on the train.
 Tempted by the huge amount of cash, however, some members disobey and strike, only to be robbed by Wang Bo moments later.
 This exposes Wang's skills to Uncle Li, who becomes highly interested in recruiting him.
 When Wang declines, the contest between the Wangs and Uncle Li's gang quickly escalates, with Sha Gen still completely unaware of the danger surrounding him.

 While the two sides tussle, however, a plainclothes police detective (Zhang Hanyu) has been silently watching and awaiting his chance.
 As the police force eventually closes in, Uncle Li attempts to make off with Sha Gen's money but is confronted by Wang Bo, who has finally promised to lend his help to Wang Li to protect Sha Gen's innocence.
 The two engage in a violent hand-to-hand combat.
 Although Wang succeeds in retrieving the money and giving it back, he is seriously injured in the fray, and subsequently dies.
 Uncle Li and his gang are all apprehended as the train pulls into station, but the police officer lets Wang Li go on compassionate grounds.
 Wang Li returns to Tibet sometime later, and prays to the heavens in a show of penance.